-Actually, dialogue during the fight have both Sonic and Shadow noting that Shadow is having a far harder time maintaining a super form than Sonic.
+Dialogue during the fight has both Sonic and Shadow noting that Shadow is having a far harder time maintaining a super form than Sonic.
 The reason why he doesn't appear to do so, is very simple — Special Effects Failure.

 GUN's mistaking Shadow for Sonic makes a lot more sense when you realize that Sonic is the only super-fast Hedgehog in the world, and if you saw one you'd be pretty safe in assuming it was Sonic, even if he was a different color.
 Maybe GUN was in fact Genre Savvy and thought that Sonic had turned evil and decided to commemorate it by changing his color, a la Venom.

 The level timers on Prison Island.
-In the dark story, following the Eggman vs. Tails battle, we have a cutscene where Rouge is instructed to set the timers on the bombs for 15 Minutes.
-Her level then has a time limit of 5 minutes — followed by Shadow's next level having a timer of 10 Minutes.
+In the dark story, following the Eggman vs. Tails battle, we have a cutscene where Rouge is instructed to set the timers on the bombs for 15 minutes.
+Her level then has a time limit of 5 minutes — followed by Shadow's next level having a timer of 10 minutes.
 It gets better.
 In the Hero Story, Tails and Amy proceed to bust out Sonic, who runs around like a madman through the harbor.
-Neither of these levels are timed - Because the heroes don't know about the bomb.
+Neither of these levels are timed, because the heroes don't know about the bomb.
 After both Metal Harbor and White Jungle, there's the first Sonic vs. Shadow fight.
 After this, Sonic learns about the bomb.
-The next level for Hero Story, Green Forest, has a timer of 8 Minutes.
-Considering that Metal Harbor can be completed in around 2 minutes (Which is actually the requirement of the 4th Mission), it can be assumed that, canonically, Shadow gets through White Jungle in the same amount of time - leaving Sonic with the 8-minute timer for Green Forest - Dan Genesis
+The next level for Hero Story, Green Forest, has a timer of 8 minutes.
+Considering that Metal Harbor can be completed in around 2 minutes (which is actually the requirement of the 4th Mission), it can be assumed that, canonically, Shadow gets through White Jungle in the same amount of time (which could be possible - its 4th Mission requirement is 3 minutes), leaving Sonic with the 8-minute timer for Green Forest. - Dan Genesis

 In Sonic Adventure 2 and then eventually Shadow the Hedgehog, the reason why GUN does not fully trust Professor Gerald Robotnik in the past could be due to his name.
 Robotnik is East European in origin, suggesting that Gerald might have possibly been a Cold War defectee from a Soviet state.
 Thus GUN might have been suspicious of him, and their fears about his loyalty might have been erroneously confirmed when the boy who would become the future leader of GUN witnessed Black Doom making use of Gerald. -Ace Of Scarabs